paulsinclair51/briteTest/README.md

 When LT_GROUP or LT_TEST is passed as the first argument to LT_WRITE_RESULT, omit the trailing semicolon.
 Otherwise, a semicolon is required.

+`funcname`: name of the group function to execute.

+`expression`: Test expression which is cast to int.
+If `expression` returns 0, test failed;
+              otherwise, test passed.
+If a fault is captured, the test faulted.

+`include`:

+This parameter controls whether a test group or test expression executes based on the test executable's `-I` or `-In` option (see [`-I` and `-In` Option](i-and-in-option)):

+- 0 — do not execute.
-include: 1: always execute.
+- 1 — always execute.
-         2-9: execute only when value is less than or equal to n where n (1 - 9) is specified by the -I option (see [`-I` Option](#I-option)).
+- 2 – 9 — execute only when the user specifies an `-In` option and the value is less than or
-              If -I option is not specified with an n value, the default is to execute the macro.

-         I: only execute when the -I option is specified without n value (for `LT_TEST` only).
-            Result is counted as a pass/fail/fault and as an injected pass/fail/fault.
-'I' is not valid for a test group.

-Default is 1 if omitted.
+-         equal to n (a single non-zero digit).
+- I — execute only when the user specifies `-I` without a digit (valid only for LT_TEST), Result is counted as an injected pass/fail/fault as well as the usual a pass/fail/fault count.
+- omitted — defaults to `1`.

 For `isolation`, see [Isolation Modes and Fault Handling](isolation-modes-and-fault-handling).